Recruitment and Selection Course

 By the end of the one-day training course, the participants will have:

-- Recognised the importance of adopting a structured recruitment process and the use of relevant selection methods
+- Recognised the importance of adopting a structured recruitment process as well as the use of relevant selection methods

-- Screened candidates’ CVs or application forms using an agreed selection criteria for a job role and identify anomalies for further research
+- Screened candidates’ CVs or application forms using an agreed selection criteria for a job role.
+In addition, to identify any anomalies for further research

 - Prepared for a first stage selection interview to ensure they create the right first impressions and candidate engagement

-- Asked effective questions and accurately assess the candidate’s potential suitability for the role
+- Asked effective questions as well as accurately assess the candidate’s potential suitability for the role

 - Cost of poor recruitment decisions